 Balance Transfer $5 or 5% of your transferred balance(s), whichever is greater.

-Cash Advance Either $10 or 5% of the amount of each transaction, whichever is greater.
+Cash Advance Either $10 or 5% of each cash advance, whichever is greater of the amount of each transaction.

 Foreign Purchase Transaction 3% of each transaction after conversion to US dollars.